LuigiOnFire/rag-eval/README.md

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐
-│  Phase 1: Cost-Ordered Search (Offline Oracle)                              │
+│  Phase 1: Cost-Priority Search (Offline Oracle)                             │
 │  ─────────────────────────────────────────────────────────────────────────  │
-│  For each query, simulate agent with GreenTreeSearch:                       │
+│  For each query, find the MINIMUM-COST correct path using Uniform Cost      │
+│  Search (priority queue ordered by accumulated cost).                       │
+│    - First correct solution found is guaranteed to be cheapest              │
-│    - Try actions in ascending cost order                                    │
+│    - Explores parameterized actions (top_k=3,5,10, query variants)          │
-│    - Generate compressed observations at each step                          │
-│    - Record cheapest trajectory that yields correct answer                  │
+│    - Tracks sub-questions for multi-hop decomposition                       │
 │  Output: Dataset of (state → action) pairs with compressed observations     │
 └─────────────────────────────────────────────────────────────────────────────┘
                                     ↓